usnistgov/mobile-threat-catalogue/contributing.md

     ![Issue title]({{ site.baseurl }}/img/issue_title.png)

     5. Within the field labelled "Leave a comment", fill out the comment template and provide as much information as possible.
-        a.
-If you are adding a general comment fill out the top half labeled "_General Comment_" and remove the bottom half labeled "_New Threat_".
+        1. If you are adding a general comment, fill out the top half labeled "_General Comment_" and remove the bottom half labeled "_New Threat_".
             - **Threat ID**: If the comment is specific to a given threat, provide the ID for that threat.
 Otherwise, leave this blank.
             - **Type of Comment**: Enter the letter that best describes the nature of your comment:
                     - E - Editorial comments (e.g. spelling, grammar, or formatting)